uutils/procps/README.md

 Ongoing:
 * `pwdx`: Shows the current working directory of a process.
 * `free`: Shows the amount of free and used memory in the system.
+* `w`: Shows who is logged on and what they are doing.

 TODO:
 * `ps`: Displays information about active processes.